MySQL List Tables¶

 Important Notes¶

-- Permissions matter: The connected user must have privileges to read schema metadata; otherwise results may be empty or partial.
+- Permissions: The connected user must have privileges to read metadata for the target database; otherwise, the table list may be incomplete or empty.

-- Timeouts: Large schemas or slow networks may require increasing the timeout to avoid premature failures.
+- Timeouts: Large schemas or slow networks may require increasing the timeout.

 Troubleshooting¶

-- Empty results: Confirm the user has metadata access (e.g., to information_schema) and that the database actually contains tables.
+- Empty list returned: Ensure the user has metadata permissions and that the database contains tables.